neondatabase/website/content/docs/extensions/pgvector.md

 For a Python script example, see [bulk_loading.py](https://github.com/pgvector/pgvector-python/blob/master/examples/bulk_loading.py).

-This command how how to upserts vectors:
+This command shows how to upserts vectors:

 ```sql
 INSERT INTO items (id, embedding) VALUES (1, '[1,2,3]'), (2, '[4,5,6]')